 Step 5: Restorative Carpet Cleaning

 If you want to impress your customers, you have to ensure they feel the freshness of the very first thing they set foot on—carpets.
-First impressions can make a big difference in how your customers perceive you and your business and using a carpet cleaner let you do that.
+There are a couple of types of carpets and first impressions can make a big difference in how your customers perceive you and your business and using a carpet cleaner lets you do that.
 Don’t let a dirty carpet or floor make that impression for you.